 While they will be a good fit and feel comfortable in the hand, you will also get the benefit of good performance and high accuracy for whatever tasks you will be doing on your computer.

-List of Best Ergonomic Mouse for Large Hands in 2020
+Comparison of Top Ergonomic Mice for Large Hands

 1. Logitech MX Master 3 – Recommended Ergonomic Mouse for Large Hands

 If there is one mouse that is synonymous with productivity and premium office use case, it is the Logitech MX Master 3.
 Like its smaller counterpart, the MX Anywere 3, this mouse comes filled to the brim with features.